concordion/concordion-website/_includes/coding.md

 ### Configuration Options

-The [@ConcordionOptions](https://concordion.github.io/concordion/latest/spec/annotation/ConcordionOptions.html) annotation allows you to configure extensions to the Markdown syntax, and output the source HTML that it generates for debug purposes.
+The [@ConcordionOptions](https://concordion.github.io/concordion/latest/spec/annotation/ConcordionOptions.html) annotation allows you to:

+- configure extensions to the Markdown syntax,
+- add namespace declarations to Markdown specifications, and
+- output the source HTML that are generated for alternate specification types, which is useful for debug purposes.

 ### Adding resources